raygun101/MarkupKit/README.md

 This property represents the amount of spacing between successive subviews.
 For row views, this refers to the horizontal space between subelements; for column views, it refers to the vertical space between subviews.

 Subviews are always pinned along the box view's primary axis (horizontal for row views and vertical for column views).
 This ensures that there is no ambiguity regarding a subview's placement and allows the auto layout system to correctly calculate the view's size and position.

+Spacer views can be used to align subviews within a row or column as needed.
+Some examples are provided later.

 ### LMRowView
 The `LMRowView` class arranges its subviews in a horizontal line.
 Subviews are laid out from leading to trailing edge in the order in which they are declared.
 For example, the following markup creates a row view containing three labels: